rnietoe/Training/docs/AWS/08-Databases.md

 DynamoDB (Non Relational Databases - **faster** due to small transactions) is a key-value and document database that delivers single-digit millisecond performance at any scale.

+DynamoDB auto scaling uses the AWS **Application Auto Scaling** service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.

 DynamoDB allows for the storage of large text and binary objects, but there is a limit of **400 KB** for the combined Value and Name

 * Data is stored on SSDs (Solid State Drives).